 Inpatient and Observation Care Services

-Observation care discharge (99217), initial observation care (99218, 99219, 99220), and subsequent observation care (99224, 99225, 99226) are deleted for Calendar Year (CY) 2023.
+For Calendar Year (CY) 2023, the codes for observation care discharge (99217), initial observation care (99218, 99219, 99220), and subsequent observation care (99224, 99225, 99226) are slated for removal.

-Initial hospital care (99221-99223), subsequent hospital care (99231-99233), observation or inpatient hospital care (99234-99236), and hospital discharge (99238-99239) codes and guidelines are revised to include observation care services.
-There are also revisions to the Hospital Inpatient Services subsection heading and guidelines.
+The codes and guidelines pertaining to initial hospital care (99221-99223), subsequent hospital care (99231-99233), observation or inpatient hospital care (99234-99236), and hospital discharge (99238-99239) are being revised to encompass observation care services.
+Notably, changes are also in store for the heading and guidelines within the Hospital Inpatient Services subsection.

 Emergency Department Services